 The most obvious giveaway is persistence: The more they push us to do something, the more suspicious we should be about their motives.
 If they don’t benefit from it, why do they keep pushing us to do it?
 Another giveaway is disrespect: These exploiters usually look down on autistics and it will show in their behaviour if we know where to look.

 I have experienced cases of exploitation and disrespect.
-For instance, the author of an autism book interviewed me but never informed me that she quoted me in her book.
+For instance, the author of an autism book interviewed me but never informed me that she used me as her main example inside her book and publicity interviews.
 When I found out from a friend and wrote to her to protest, she never replied to me.

 Another author promised to take up only two hours of my time for an interview.
 She then followed up with an email with many questions that will take hours to answer.
 When I told her to look up the answers herself since I have previously written about them, she claimed that she did not have the time to read all my work.
 When I refused to work for her for free, she wrote a nasty review of me but eventually changed her mind to writing something neutral.